okoala/awesome-stars/README.md

 - [CSS-Guidelines](https://github.com/chadluo/CSS-Guidelines) - a zh-CN translation
 - [Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 - [phonegap](https://github.com/phonegap/phonegap) - access core functions on Android, iPhone and Blackberry using JavaScript
+- [daux.io](https://github.com/justinwalsh/daux.io) - Daux.io is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.
+It helps you create great looking documentation in a developer friendly way.
 - [frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) - Manually curated collection of resources for frontend web developers.
 - [soda-theme](https://github.com/buymeasoda/soda-theme) - Dark and light custom UI themes for Sublime Text
 - [best-practices](https://github.com/thomasdavis/best-practices) - This is a fork of timoxley - Tidbits of best practices information from around the web